Puthencavu: Notable people

+Dr. Abraham Ayrukuzhi, a well known scientist and former Dean of Kerala University.

+Barister K.K.Chacko, who was a judge Travancore High court and later Kerala High court.

+K.G.
+Kurien of Kunnumpurathu family was a biblical scholar and a leader of Brotheren Church.

 Mahakavi Puthencavu Mathan Tharakan hails from this village and has made significant contributions to the freedom movement and the Malayalam language.
 His son K. M. Tharakan was a president of the Kerala Sahitya Akademi, and a noted writer, novelist and critic.